slavyano4kaa/streakfirebot/README.md

+# The project is permanently closed and will no longer be updated.
+This page is for portfolio use only.

 # 🔥 Streak Bot (@streakfirebot)

 **Streak Bot** is a high-performance Telegram Business companion designed to gamify daily communication.
 By leveraging the native Telegram Business API, it automatically tracks and visualizes "streaks" (consecutive days of messaging) with stunning, evolving animations.